-Everyone in Star Wars: Clone Wars got a huge boost to their power level and their competency in a lost of places, the most spectacular being Mace Windu (who is already one of the most Badass Jedi ever) slaughtering a droid army with his bare hands.
+Everyone in Star Wars: Clone Wars got a huge boost to their power level and their competency in lots of places, the most spectacular being Mace Windu (who is already one of the most Badass Jedi ever) slaughtering a droid army with his bare hands.
 Indeed the spectacular destruction committed by the cast is so at odds with most Star Wars "canon" that it's a widely accepted Wild Mass Guess the series is in-universe propaganda.